CumulusNetworks/docs/content/cumulus-linux-42/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 {{< tab "Linux Commands ">}}

 1. Edit the `/etc/cumulus/ports.conf` file to configure the port breakout.
-The following example breaks out swp3 into four 25G ports.
-On Mellanox witches with the Spectrum ASIC and 64-port Broadcom switches with the Tomahawk2 ASIC, you need to disable the next port.
+The following example breaks out the 100G port on swp3 into four 25G ports.
+To break out swp3 into four 10G ports, use 3=4x10G.
+On Mellanox switches with the Spectrum ASIC and 64-port Broadcom switches with the Tomahawk2 ASIC, you need to disable the next port.
 The example also disables swp4.

    ```
    cumulus@switch:~$ sudo cat /etc/cumulus/ports.conf